DataDog/documentation/content/en/tracing/guide/tutorial-enable-go-host.md

 ### Prerequisites

 - A Datadog account and [organization API key][3]
-- A physical or virtual Linux host with root access when using sudo.
+- A physical or virtual Linux host with root access when using `sudo`.
 The host has the following requirements:
   - Git
   - Curl
   - Go version 1.18+